 “Fans are often looking for someone relatable, someone who engages with them,” says Daniel Harvell, director of Fleshlight’s Fleshjack brand.
 “If a porn star can connect with fans on a level that goes beyond the 10 minutes it takes to get off, they can make money from lending their brand to a toy.”

 Power to the Performers

 While technology previously offered the upper hand to greedy producers, who could easily roll out thousands of DVDs without paying royalties to performers, sex and tech have taken the power back.
-Visibility and sales are now captured via Twitter, where erotic artists maintain full control over their image and popularity.
+Visibility and sales are now captured via Twitter, where adult performers maintain full control over their image and popularity.
 Without stifling middle men, porn stars can reach directly to audiences and choose exactly how and when to cash in on their aesthetic goods.

 “Performers have dramatically shifted their business models and have more control over their brand and image than ever before,” says Autumn O’Bryan, COO at Topco.
 “Rather than contracting exclusively with one studio, most performers work independently, and all successful porn performers utilize social media channels to control, develop and expand their brand in ways that we never could have imagined even a couple of years ago.”

 While starring video roles were once reserved for the large of breast and big of dick, modern erotica showcases the real versions of porn’s old tropes.
 The girl-next-door is now actually your neighbor, and she hustles on the side as a cam girl while putting herself through college.
 Your hot plumber probably won’t show up at random for a porn-tastic hook-up, but there’s a good possibility that he’s got a huge gay following that pays for nudes on Snapchat.